Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 heavy cream and parmesan cheese stirred with the pasta

-STEP SIX: Allow the pasta and sauce to cool for 5 minutes.
-This will give the sauce time to thicken slightly before serving.
-You can garnish the creamy bowtie pasta with a sprinkle of additional grated parmesan cheese and fresh chopped basil if desired before serving.
+You can garnish the bowtie pasta with a sprinkle of additional grated parmesan cheese and fresh chopped basil if desired before serving.

 PRO TIP:

-This creamy bowtie pasta is best served immediately.
+This bowtie pasta is best served immediately.
 As this dish sits, the sauce will continue to thicken, and the pasta will continue to absorb the liquids.

 How To Serve